The contact for the group is Jackie Brett 07580 340 014.

 Patchwork Group February 2020

 The group has 9 members at the moment.
 They have been very industrious working on their individual projects, mainly patchwork but also some hand sewn projects.
 There is the choice to take your own sewing machine if liked.
 New members will always be welcome.
-See our gallery for some work completed by members already.

 April 2019.
 The Craft group are still busy learning new skills at The People’s Initiative on the third Tuesday of the month.
 They recently learnt the art of smocking, which took many of them back to their school days.
 Other members have gone back to embroidery whilst others are learning new knitting skills.